-- The best treatment for Lyme disease is oral doxycycline (5 mg a pound) for five weeks.
+- The best treatment for Lyme disease is oral doxycycline (5 mg a pound) or amoxicillin (20 mg per pound) for five weeks.
 Longer treatment periods have not been shown to be therapeutic.
 Doxycycline is also an effective treatment for several other tick-borne diseases such as Ehrlichiosis, Anaplasmosis and Rocky Mountain Spotted Fever.
-Note that neither doxy nor any other treatment will rid a dog of Lyme antibodies; they will remain in the dog forever, and repeated infection from another tick bite is always possible.
+Note that neither doxy or amox nor any other treatment will rid a dog of Lyme antibodies; they will remain in the dog forever, and repeated infection from another tick bite is always possible.

-- Most dogs that come down with Lyme-related lameness, lethargy, or joint stiffness get dramatically better after 2-3 days worth of treatment with doxycycline.
-If so, continue doxycycline treatment for a full 5 weeks.
-In humans, long-term doxycylin treatment has not been shown to be more effective than placebos, and there is no evidence to suggest it as a sensible regime for dogs
+- Most dogs that come down with Lyme-related lameness, lethargy, or joint stiffness get dramatically better after 2-3 days worth of treatment with doxycycline or amoxicillin.
+If so, continue doxycycline or amoxicillin treatment for a full 5 weeks.
+In humans, long-term doxycylin or amoxicillin treatment has not been shown to be more effective than placebos, and there is no evidence to suggest it as a sensible regime for dogs

 - Lyme vaccines are more likely to do harm than good, and should NOT be given even in Lyme-endemic areas.

 - Some dog owners and veterinarians are only too happy to blame other medical issues on Lyme disease.
-However, if your dog does not get better after a five-week treatment of doxycycline, the problem is probably something other than Lyme, such as an a congenital autoimmune disorder.
+However, if your dog does not get better after a five-week treatment of doxycycline or amoxicillin, the problem is probably something other than Lyme, such as a congenital autoimmune disorder.